njitacm/jerseyctf-2022-challenges/crypto/file-zip-cracker/README.md

 # file-zip-cracker

 ## Challenge Text
-* We have secret file that is password protected.
+* We have a secret file that is password protected.
 However, we have obtained a wordlist of actors that is part of the password.
-The pasword is the combination of one of names on the list with a year.
+The password is the combination of one of the names on the list with a year.
   * Format: "Actor_NameYYYY"
   * Example: "Henry_Cavill1964"
 * Fix the script to brute force the password.

 ## Hint
-* No hints
+* No hints.

 ## Solution
 1. To fix the script: